allisondw/Sorta-PROTOTYPE/README.md

     - use Sass styling to create a user-friendly interface
     - make site responsive, possibly create a mobile version
 #### 8. Deploy (?)
-    - this would possibly happen on Heroku
+    - this would possibly happen with Heroku/S3
 #### 9. Optimize
-    - I may not know enough to make this fully optimized, but I'll try
+    - Lots to learn in order ot fully optimize

-## Nice-to-haves
+## Next Steps

-Your project will be marked based on what you committed to in the above document.
-Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

-#### Nice-to-haves:
+#### Mobile iOS appplication
-    User profiles/
-    Video manipulation
-    Links to share to social media platforms
+    - I'd like to take this prototype and transform it from the CRUD-focused SPA it is now to a mobile digital art tool available initially through the App store, then for Android users as well.